This team processes the openSUSE membership requests and accepts or rejects them after review.

 Administrate irc cloaks

-When requesting membership, the users should add their desired freenode cloak and irc username in the contributions field.
-Upon accepting the user as member, the membership admins will set these values in the users profile.
+When requesting membership, the users should add their desired freenode cloak and irc username in the issue.
+Upon accepting the user as member, the membership admins will set these values in the database.

 To get the cloak active on freenode, our irc admins download the cloak export from the connect admin page, do a diff with the existing cloaks on freenode, and request the new ones.
 (TODO: Add reference to the script doing this)